oribenshir/afternoon_rusting/_posts/2019-1-12-ownership.md

 * Tuples, if they only contain types that are also Copy.
 For example, (i32, i32) is Copy, but (i32, String) is not.

 ### Moving
-What if I don't want to own the value anymore, I've done using it, and someone else wants it now.
+What if I don't want to own the value anymore, I've done using it, and someone else wants it now?
 If it is a simple value, I can use copy.
 However, if it is a complex value, like a string I don't have to clone it, instead, I can move it.
 It is cheaper, plus it is easier to write.
 Just write a regular assignment:
 ```rust
 let owner = String::from("Money");
 let another_owner = owner;